Heartland Health Centers Wilson

 Heartland Health Centers Wilson - Chicago, IL

 Heartland Health Centers Wilson is a mental health and addiction treatment center located at 845 West Wilson Avenue in the 60640 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Heartland Health Centers Wilson provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Heartland Health Centers Wilson include brief intervention and motivational interviewing.
-Heartland Health Centers Wilson provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.
-It also provides residential treatment for substance abuse.
+Heartland Health Centers Wilson provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
+Some of the treatment approaches used by Heartland Health Centers Wilson include motivational interviewing and brief intervention.
+Heartland Health Centers Wilson provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient services.
+It also provides residential treatment for substance use.

 Address: 845 West Wilson Avenue, Chicago, IL 60640